opensearch-project/documentation-website/_dashboards/visualize/area.md

    1. From the **Field** dropdown, select **FlightDelay**.
    1. Select **Update** to reflect these parameters in the graph.

-You've now created the following simple aggregation-based area chart.
+You've now created the following aggregation-based area chart.

 ![Resulting aggregation-based area chart]({{site.url}}{{site.baseurl}}/images/dashboards/area-aggregation-tutorial.png)